mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ### maxLength

-A validation check on the maximum length of the input.
-The below demo shows a validation error when the input breaches the limit of ten characters.
-In combination with other props, it can be used for zip codes, phone numbers, etc.
+Shows an error message according to the maximum required length for the provided text value.
+In combination with other props, it can be used to enforce the length of zip codes or phone numbers, for example.

+In the demo below, the input must be no more than 6 characters long, otherwise a validation error is shown.

 {{"demo": "TextFieldMaxLength.js", "hideToolbar": true}}